CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02a.md

 ## Git and GitHub

-TODO:

-- [x] @curtissmith Draft "Tools of the Ninja - Git and GitHub"
-- [x] Proofread
-- [x] Add example output and screenshots

 ### Introducing Git and GitHub

 [Git](https://git-scm.com/) is a free and open source distributed version control system.
 It was designed to be